IPOH DAY TRIP 怡保一日游

 Tel : 016 - 414 4399

-You may stop by here to try their red bean ice.
+You can stop by here to try their red bean ice.

-All I can said is, it's worth to pay a visit here especially for tourist.
-Well, even I'm an Ipohian but I feel new here.
+It's worth paying a visit here, especially for tourists.
+Well, even though I'm an Ipohian, I feel like I'm experiencing something new here.
 Lol

 Details